vedantroy/improved-ddpm-pytorch/README.md

 # Improved Denoised Diffusion Probabilistic Models
-This is my implementation of [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672) for learning purposes.
+This is my implementation of [Improved Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2102.09672).
+It also has an implementation of [Denoising Diffusion Implicit Models](https://arxiv.org/abs/2010.02502).

 ## Install
 Install the environment with conda, then: